13 Closet Door Alternatives for Every Creative Personality

 Standard room dividers are a great way to separate your closet from your room.
 They are usually freestanding and can give you the privacy you need to change your clothes as well.

 Room dividers are available in all types of designs, from minimal to vintage.
 Getting the right one that fits your decor can hide the fact that your closet has no doors.
+You can use a room divider in countless ways, too, and use all kinds of objects and materials as room dividers.

 Room dividers require zero installation and are quite budget friendly.
 You can even fold these and keep them under your bed or against a wall to increase the space in the room.
 This is great when you have company and need to maximize your space.